When people see “Communicative Games” on the 1-Day Domestic Immersion schedule, they might think:

 1. No Time to Translate

-In a game, you can’t afford that luxury.
-The timer is ticking.
-Your opponent is waiting.
+In a conversation class, you can pause to look up a word.
+In these activities, the timer is ticking or your partner is waiting.
 You have to find the words now.

 This forces your brain to: